richard-sim/immunity/README.md

 ![Immunity Engine Logo](./logos/immunity-logo-256.png "Immunity Engine")

 Immunity is an open source game engine that aims to provide immunity to your game, team, company, and industry from the whims of others.
+Don't put your future at risk by being dependent on companies that could pull the rug out from under your feet.
+As the saying goes; fool me once, shame on you.
+Fool me twice, shame on me.

+Immunity. [im] *prefix*: not. [unity] *name*: :poop:

 Get involved; fork the repo, enhance it, and contribute back to pay it forward.

-Immunity. [im] *prefix*: not. [unity] *name*: :poop:

 ## High-level goals of the Immunity Engine